zydezu/mpvconfig/README.md

 - Added ability to hide pin window button
 - Changed some phrasing
-- If titlebar isn't showing, OSD will now show when the mouse is at the window buttons
+- If titlebar isn't showing, OSC will now show when the mouse is at the window buttons
 - Tooltips now always stay on the screen
 - Pinning the window will remove the border, unpinning will show it
 - Right clicking the ontop button will not change border status